roncampbell/NICAR2023/Analyzing nonprofit data in R.md

 The IRS has several useful files at [Tax Exempt Organization Search](https://www.irs.gov/charities-non-profits/tax-exempt-organization-search).
 For some odd reason, the files, all zipped, lack column headers.
 But no worries, I've written R scripts for importing, unzipping and adding column headers to the files.

 First up: Publication 78, the IRS list of nonprofits that can take tax-deductible contributions.
+The complete file is about 90 MB.

 ```
 temp1 <- tempfile()
 download.file("https://apps.irs.gov/pub/epostcard/data-download-pub78.zip", temp1,
               mode = "wb")
 unzip(temp1,"data-download-pub78.txt")